 - 2015 State of the Florida Insurance Market Summit; January 14, 2015; “Controlling the Story through Strategic and Persuasive Deposition Techniques“–Amy L. Koltnow and Kellie Janke (Litigation Consultant, Magna Legal Services)

-- 2014 State of the Florida Insurance Market Summit; January 29, 2014; “Effective Use of Social Media, Investigations in Claims Handling & Litigation, It’s No Secret“—Amy L. Koltnow, with Maria Abate and Silvia M. Gonzalez, Colodny Fass.
+- 2014 State of the Florida Insurance Market Summit; January 29, 2014; “Effective Use of Social Media, Investigations in Claims Handling & Litigation, It’s No Secret“—Amy L. Koltnow and Maria Abate, Colodny Fass.

-- 2013 State of the Florida Insurance Market Summit; January 30, 2013; “Don’t Get Caught With Your Whistle Blown“—Amy L. Koltnow, with Maria Abate and Silvia M. Gonzalez, Colodny Fass.
+- 2013 State of the Florida Insurance Market Summit; January 30, 2013; “Don’t Get Caught With Your Whistle Blown“—Amy L. Koltnow and Maria Abate, Colodny Fass.

 - 2012 State of the Florida Insurance Market Summit; March 14, 2012; “News from the World of Insurance Litigation” –Amy L. Koltnow and Maria Elena Abate, Colodny Fass.